 In a very few cases, you may be able to get out of the deal even after they have delivered your home.
 If you can prove the home is not what they promised you, and if you notify the dealer right away of your dissatisfaction, and it is justified, you may be able to "rescind" the contract.
 You will probably need a lawyer's help.
 If you are low-income, call CLEAR at 1-888-201-1014 to talk with a lawyer or paralegal.

 Before you buy the home and buy or rent the land, make sure you can and may place a manufactured home there.
 Find out:

 Is the land zoned for a manufactured home?

-Are there any restrictive covenants that prohibit placement of a manufactured home on the land?
+Are there any restrictive covenants prohibiting placement of a manufactured home on the land?

-Is water, sewer/septic, electricity, phone, cable and irrigation water available on this land?
+Is water, sewer/septic, electricity, phone, cable and irrigation water available?

 Is there a sewer system, or can a septic system be installed?
 Is the site prepared?

 Can you have a mobile home delivered to this piece of land?

 What should I know about delivery and installation of the home?